Tarek Ben Halim

 Tarek Ben Halim (4 December 1955 – 11 December 2009) was a Libyan investment banker and social investor focused on social-sector projects.
 He founded Alfanar, the Arab venture philanthropy organization.
 He left the banking sector in 2000.

 Early life

-Ben Halim was born in Tripoli, Libya, on 4 December 1955.
+Ben Halim was born on 4 December 1955 in Tripoli, Libya.
 His mother, Yusra Kanaan, was of Palestinian descent, and his father, Mustafa Ahmed Ben Halim, was a Libyan of Egyptian descent.
-Mustafa Ben Halim served as the prime minister of Libya from 1954 to 1957, and as the Libyan ambassador to France from 1958 to 1960.
+Mustafa Ben Halim served as the prime minister of Libya from 1954 to 1957 and as the Libyan ambassador to France from 1958 to 1960.

 Following the 1969 coup that brought Muammar Gaddafi to power, the family left Libya.
 They moved to Beirut and later settled in London.
 He attended Atlantic College in Wales and studied finance at the University of Warwick.
 He later received an MBA from Harvard Business School.